voormedia/ec2-snapshot/README.md

 an EC2 instance.

-The idea originated from the wish of automating snapshot creation for EC2 instances and making it easy to integrate it into chef.
+The idea originated from the wish of automating snapshot creation for EC2 instances and making it easy to integrate it into Chef.

-The gem was written with the idea of it running only on the EC2 instance for which snapshots need to be created.
-Because we wanted to use it with chef, we needed to keep configuration to a minimum.
+EC2-snapshot was written with the idea of it running only on the EC2 instance for which snapshots need to be created.
+Because we wanted to use it with Chef, we needed to keep configuration to a minimum.
 There is no need to provide an instance id or volume ids, as that will already be retrieved on the instance itself.
 The only necessities are the AWS credentials, region and an option to set which types of volumes need to be snapshotted.

+Therefore, the current implementation doesn't support the case of using a snapshotting server that creates snapshots for all volumes.
+It is ment to run on all servers that require snapshots to be created of its volumes.

 Requirements
 ------------

 There are some requirements for using this gem:

-* the gem only works on Linux, since it has dependencies on files such as /etc/hostname and /proc/mounts
+* The gem only works on Linux, as it has dependencies on files such as /etc/hostname and /proc/mounts
-* wget needs to be installed.
+* `wget` needs to be installed.
 This is required to automatically retrieve the current instance id
-* xfs_freeze needs to be installed in order to be able to freeze a XFS filesystem to get a consistent snapshot
+* `xfs_freeze` (included in xfsprogs package) needs to be installed in order to be able to freeze a XFS filesystem to get a consistent snapshot

 Getting started